daisvke/ft_linear_regression/README.md

 or
 python src/price_prediction.py

-// Plotting the data and the regression line on a graph.
-It is a great way to visualize how well the model fits the data make plot or python src/plot_regression.py
+// Plotting the data and the regression line on a graph. make plot or python src/plot_regression.py